aws/amazon-documentdb-jdbc-driver/src/markdown/sql/sql-limitations.md

 - `value1 IN (value2 [, valueN]*)`
 - `value1 NOT IN (value2 [, valueN]*)`

-In this context, values can be a reference to another column, a literal, or some expression consisting of other supported operators.
+In this context, `valueN` can be a reference to another column, a literal, or some expression consisting of other supported operators.
-Values cannot be subqueries.
+It **cannot** be a subquery.
 Subqueries are separate queries that can be used as an expression in another query.
+The driver does not currently support using subqueries as scalar values.

 Note also that values that are references to a column are compared with their native DocumentDB type.
 For columns where the corresponding fields in DocumentDB